Masong19hippows/go-website/README.md

 - `go build`

+#### Auto-Start

+There is a systemd service script go-website.service <br/>
+This script can be moved with `mv go-website.service /etc/systemd/system/`

 ## How to Use?

 It can executed like a normal program with `.\go-website.exe` for windows and `./go-website` for linux

-There are two flags.
-One controls the port that the webserver uses, and the other controls the app-password used to send emails.
+There is one flag.
+The flag controls the app-password used to send emails.

-The port can be changed with the flag `-port <portNumber>`<br/>
-The default is port 80

 The gmail app-password can be changed with the flag `-password <appPassword>`<br/>
 The default is nothing